manuel-serrano/hiphop/doc/api.md

 ## Others statements

-### <hiphop.await> ###
+### <hiphop.await/> ###
 [:@glyphicon glyphicon-tag tag]

-Block the execution of the reactive machine if the signal named by `signal\_name` attribute is not present when this statement is reached.
-If no parallel branches are running, it will end the current reaction.
+This statement waits for a signal, and terminate when this signal is emitted.
+It can be use with the following attributes:

+* `signal_name`: the name of waited signal;

+* `test_pre`: test the presence of the signal at the previous reaction (optional, didn't take value);

+* `immediate`: terminate if the signal is present at the very first reaction of the program (optional, didn't take value);

+* `count`: an integer which is the number of times the signal must be present before terminate (optional).

 ### <hiphop.parallel> ###
 [:@glyphicon glyphicon-tag tag]